 Roofstock has a $5,000 minimum investment amount, although there's no fees for actually opening your account.
 This is a higher fee than certain real estate crowdfunding platforms charge.
 However, it's very low for the world of single family home investments.

 Educating customers is a hallmark of a good business, and the Roofstock team hasn't disappointed here.
 Its Roofstock Academy program helps teach investors the skills they need to invest in real estate, regardless of if they invest through Roofstock or on their own.

 There's no free option for study at the Academy, although you can check out free articles via the Roofstock Knowledge Center.

-The self-study program costs $478.80 per year, which will get you access to 13 courses.
-Upgrading to the Workshop program costs $1,198.80 per year, while the Mastermind program is $6,000, which gives you access to a private virtual learning community.
+The self-study program costs $399 per year, which will get you access to 50+ hours of on-demand lectures.
+Upgrading to the Workshop program costs $999 per year and adds group coaching and one-on-one coaching sessions if you want to work with a real estate specialist.

 Roofstock works with the New Direction Trust Company to integrate your real estate investing choices into a self-directed IRA (individual retirement account).
 This allows you to defer taxes on your rental properties, as they become part of your retirement savings – your IRA will be listed as the holder on your title report.